Zetta56/Literary/README.md

 A website that allows users to create and share pieces of literature with others.

 ## Motivation
-This is my first personal project that helped me practice concepts and technologies such as RESTful routing, the MEN stack, and basic authentication.
-I believed that making a site where users can share content was a simple way to gain experience creating a decent final product.
+This is my first personal project that includes concepts and technologies such as RESTful routing, the MEN stack, and basic authentication.

 ## Requirements
 This site relies on the following: